 “The decision to work for myself was as easy as quitting my job and going to work in my garage at first,” Freshour says.

-As the business steadily grew in the first two years, Freshour realized it was time to move to a larger location.
+As the business steadily grew in the first two years, Freshour realized it was time for a larger location.
 He bought a farmstead near Hortonville, Wisconsin, with his wife and began rebuilding the old machine shed as the new home for Freshour Precision.

 “Before I even had the building done, all of the sudden I had like five employees, and I didn’t even have a sign out yet.”

 The business swelled to 20 employees at one point, but Freshour decided he preferred a smaller operation that allows him to maintain more control over jobs and quality.
 Now back to four employees in addition to Freshour and his wife Angela, the business focuses on welding, fabrication and repair for farming, construction, industrial and heavy equipment customers.

 “It became apparent that farmers and customers with heavy equipment have constant needs, so we set up our shop for them,” Freshour says.
 “They need their equipment to keep working, and they want it done as fast as possible.”